StarGate01/YkOtpApplet/README.md

-:toc: left
-:source-highlighter: pygments
-:doctype: book
-:idprefix:
-:docinfo:

-# YkOtpApplet
+# VivoKey fork of YkOtpApplet

+Parent repository: https://github.com/arekinath/YkOtpApplet by Alex Wilson
 ## About

 This is a JavaCard applet that emulates the HMAC challenge-response